Mohammedirfan18/Mohammedirfan18/README.md

-- 👋 Hi, I’m @Mohammedirfan18
+- 👋 Hi, I’m Mohammed Irfan
-- 👀 I’m interested in Software Engineering
+- 👀 I’m a Software Engineering
-- 🌱  Dsa using Java
+- 🌱 portfolio:
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on java,javaScript,React
 - 📫 How to reach me www.linkedin.com/in/irfancodes

 <!---